Félix Braz: Biography

 In 1990 he worked as chief editor and presenter of a news broadcast in Portuguese on RTL Radio Lëtzebuerg.

 From 1991 he was the parliamentary secretary for the Greens.
 He was also a communal councillor in Esch-sur-Alzette from 1995 to 2000, and an alderman (échevin) from 2000 to 2011.

-He was first elected to the Chamber of Deputies in 2004 for the Sud constituency, and was re-elected in 2009 and 2013.
+He was first elected to the Chamber of Deputies in 2004 for the Sud constituency, becoming the first Luxembourgish Deputy of Portuguese origin and was re-elected in 2009 and 2013.
 In the Chamber, he was vice-chairman of the Committee for Transport from 2004 to 2009.
 After the October 2013 elections, he became chairman of the Greens' parliamentary group.
 He joined the new coalition government as Minister for Justice on 4 December 2013.

+Personal life

+Félix Braz regained his Portuguese citizenship in 2024, 40 years after renouncing it in order to become a Luxembourgish citizen, as Luxembourg has allowed multiple citizenship since 2008.

+His daughter Liz entered politics in 2023 as a member of the LSAP, being elected that year to both the Esch-sur-Alzette communal council and the Chamber of Deputies, and becoming only the second Portuguese Luxembourger to achieve the latter, after her father.